Bridge to University for Individuals with Learning Disabilities and/or ADHD (BUILD)

 - Meet and socialize with fellow students, colleagues, and university staff and faculty

 - Learn how to navigate the University's main websites

-- Have opportunities to participate in additional learning skills workshops at strategic points throughout the semester
+- Participate in additional learning skills workshops at strategic points throughout the semester

 To participate in the BUILD Program, students must:

-- submit a completed BUILD Program application by the posted deadline
+- Submit an email with the completed BUILD Program application by the posted deadline (2023 deadline tbd)

 Questions?
 Please e-mail email@example.com.